stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/template_architecture_controllers.jpg "Controllers")

-The _Controllers_ namespace is the APIs for the endpoints exposed by the server application are located.
+The _Controllers_ namespace contains the APIs for the endpoints exposed by the server application.
 Controllers have the sole responsibility for enforcing security concerns within the application.

 - **Email** API for sending an email via the _IEmailService_.
 - **Security** API for retrieving a _ClientToken_ and impersonation (in development).
 Unlike the other controllers, the _Security_ controller also exposes some synchronous endpoints for redirecting to the _Open ID_ identity providers for authentication.
 - **Site** API for retrieving global site data like header and footer resources.
 - **Staff** API for accessing the _IStaffService_.
 - **Storage** API for accessing the _IBlobStorageProvider_.
 - **{Your Controllers}** APIs that you create for your application will manage the implementation of state changes to your entities.
 Again, please make sure you use the _Authorize()_ attribute appropriately to enforce security on your APIs.
 A good pattern for entity data validation is to validate any business rules that span over a set of entities within the controller.
 Validation rules that pertain only to the entity instance should be implemented within the entity itself using _DataAnnotations_ and the _IValidatableObject.Validate()_ method.
-Using this approach allows you to return a _BadRequest(ModelState) IActionResult_ and the client application's _http service_ will expose the list of validation errors to the client store service which in turn can be handed off to the calling component for processing.
+Using this approach allows you to return a _BadRequest(ModelState) IActionResult_ and the client application's _http service_ will expose the list of validation errors to the client _store service_ which in turn can be handed off to the calling _component_ for processing.

 ### Angular Client Application